IceLuna/Eagle/docs/source/rendering/materials.rst

 Opacity Mask
 ------------
 Can be used to control what parts of a material are either completely visible or completely invisible.
 It's only used if `Blend Mode` is set to `Masked`.
 Values below ``0.5`` are treated as invisible.
 By default, everything is visible.
-Currently, only textures can be used for it.
+Currently, can be used as an input for it.

 .. figure:: imgs/opacity_mask.png
     :align: center